 In time it is hoped that the Hub will be a base for teams that offer legal support, cookery and budgeting courses, white goods and furniture, as well as being the Foodbank’s main base.

-The building will be officially reopened by the Bishop of Bristol, Rt Revd Vivienne Faull, at a special service of celebration on Monday 17 December at 7pm.
+The building was officially reopened by the Bishop of Bristol, Rt Revd Vivienne Faull, at a special service of celebration on Monday 17 December at 7pm.